 You read that Rachel was a shepherdess: e faseve la pastore.
 Two things of note here: pastore as the feminine form of pastôr; and the use of fâ in the expression fâ la pastore (to be a shepherdess).
 From the GDBtf, another example of this use of fâ to talk about one’s trade: so pari al faseve il marangon (his father was a carpenter).

 In verse 12, note how Jacob tells Rachel that they are related: i contà a Rachêl che al veve parintât cun so pari (he told Rachel that he was related to her father).
 Vê parintât cun translates literally as to have relation with.
 You will recall that the Friulian for uncle is il barbe; nephew is il nevôt.

 After Rachel hears of the relation between her and Jacob, she rushes to tell her father: jê alore e corè a dîjal a sô pari (she then ran off to tell [it] to her father).
 You will have recognised dîjal as meaning to tell it, to say it; it is a combination of dî + i + lu (to say + to him + it).
 The “it” in question is what Rachel had just learned.

 In verse 13, tratâsi di means to be (a) question of.
 You read: cuant che al sintì che si tratave di so nevôt (when he heard that it was question of his nephew).
 Another example from the GDBtf: si trate di vite o di muart (it is a question of life or death).

-You read how Laban received his nephew: lu cjapà a bracecuel (he hugged him), lu colmà di bussadis (he covered him in kisses).
+You read how Laban received his nephew: lu cjapà a bracecuel (he threw his arms around his neck), lu colmà di bussadis (he covered him in kisses).
 You will recall that the Friulian noun for kiss is la bussade; the Friulian verb for to kiss, which you find an example of in verse 11, is bussâ.